See this Video to learn the main Workflow

 Collect all the desired media (you can add, delete or change content at any time later).

-Start present4D by double clicking present4D icon on the desktop (either using a VR-Headset or without)
+Start the VR-Suite by double clicking the VR-Suite icon on the desktop (either using a VR-Headset or without)

 In the Project Portal click on +Create in the lower right corner & enter a Project Name.
 If you are using non-VR mode, you can type the name on your standard keyboard.
 (The name can only contain standard alpha-numeric characters.)